-In Australia, the arrival of the prison hulks at Sydney Cove in 1788 set in motion a series of disasters that propagated trauma upon trauma upon trauma.
+In Australia, the arrival of the British ships at Sydney Cove in 1788 set in motion a series of disasters that propagated trauma upon trauma upon trauma.
 These disasters impacted upon Aboriginal and Torres Straits Islander people who had lived on the continent for somewhere between 50 – 70,000 years.

 The first settlers brought diseases that wiped out large numbers of Aboriginal people, as they had no immunity to European diseases.
 The survivors soon existed at starvation levels, since they were unable to collect food because of illness or because they were denied access to their traditional hunting grounds by the invaders.

 Physical violence was widespread.
 This violence, and the accompanying murders and massacres, pushed Aboriginal people away from their traditional lands, their spiritual heartplace.
 It prevented them from conducting their essential ceremonies that ensured the continuing life cycles.